Closed for the Season – Opening Day April 1, 2026

 and Connection Await

-To create a garden is to search for a better world.
+"To create a garden is to search for a better world."

 Founders Janet and Adolph Rosengarten, Jr.

 Chanticleer is a contemporary pleasure garden recognized for world-class horticultural artistry.
-Set on a historic estate just outside Philadelphia, the garden harmonizes past and present: the preserved Chanticleer House honors story of the Rosengarten Family while contemporary plantings push horticultural boundaries.
+Set on a historic estate just outside Philadelphia, the garden harmonizes past and present: the preserved Chanticleer House honors the story of the Rosengarten Family while contemporary plantings push horticultural boundaries.
 Expert horticulturists create ever-evolving plant combinations, inviting visitors to explore paths rich in texture, form, and color.
-With minimal labeling and gardeners on hand to guide curiosity, Chanticleer is both an inspiring destination for visitors and an essential study garden for the horticultural community.
+With minimal labeling and gardeners on hand to guide visitors’ curiosity, Chanticleer is both an inspiring destination and an essential study garden for the horticultural community.

 Plan Your Visit